zdravkov/kendo-docs/aspnet-mvc/troubleshooting.md

 ## Only one instance of the widget works in the page

-This will happen if two or more widgets have the same `Name()`.
+This will happen if two or more widgets or MVC server wrappers have the same `Name()`.
 The value specified via the `Name()` method is used as the `id` HTML attribute of the widget.
 The latter must be unique in the page.

 ### Solution

-Always use unique widget names.
+Always use unique widget or MVC sevver wrappers names.
 For example you can append an index to make the name unique.

 ## Loading a partial view that contains a Kendo UI widget works only the first time